Kitchens with splashbacks, upstands or tiles. Which is best?

 What is an upstand?

-You can buy upstands to match most worktop materials.
+You can buy kitchen upstands to match most worktop materials.
 Just be sure to buy them at the same time to ensure you get an exact colour match.

 What are the benefits of an upstand?

 Upstands are mainly used for aesthetic purposes.
 They give your kitchen a tidy finish.
 But they’re also great if your walls are slightly uneven because they cover any gaps between the back edge of your worktop and the wall.
+They are also a more cost-effective alternative to a full kitchen splashback.
+Depending on the material, they can be relatively easy to install without professional help.

 They do have some practical advantages.
 They provide a seal between your worktop and the wall to prevent liquids from running down behind the cabinets.
 And they give some protection from food splashes to the lower part of your wall.